omgnetwork/plasma-contracts/plasma_framework/docs/Address.md

 ### isContract

 Returns true if `account` is a contract.

-     * This test is non-exhaustive, and there may be false-negatives: during the execution of a contract's constructor, its address will be reported as not containing a contract.
+ * This test is non-exhaustive, and may return false-negatives: when executing a contract's constructor, its address will be reported as not containing a contract.

-     * > It is unsafe to assume that an address for which this function returns false is an externally-owned account (EOA) and not a contract.
+ > **Important**! *Do not assume that an address for which this function returns false is an externally-owned account (EOA).
+It may be a contract.*

 ```js
 function isContract(address account) internal view